If you want an easy CMS application to publish information about your business online, then we strongly recommend that you consider using WordPress.

 What Pages Are Not

-(Add text to WordPress)
+(Add text-based content to WordPress)

 (Add media-based content to WordPress)

-(Add content to WordPress via scripts and applications)
+(Add content to WordPress via externally-managed scripts)

 To learn more about adding scripts to your pages and posts, see this tutorial: